 Wastewater generated during construction would include sanitary waste from portable toilets and the O&M septic system (if feasible, or else portable toilets) once completed.
-The waste from portable toilets would be collected by a contracted sanitary disposal service and transported to a licensed disposal facility.
+The waste from

 1.3.9 Lighting

 Permanent lighting would be provided within the substation and at the Project entry gate.
 Small domestic fixtures would also be placed at other electrical equipment as required by applicable codes.
 Lighting for facilities and associated infrastructure would be down-shielded to keep light within the boundaries of the Project site and the minimum amount and intensity necessary for the intended use.
 Nighttime construction activities, if required, would be performed with temporary lighting.
 Night lighting, where used, would be controlled or reduced using directed lighting, shielding, and/or reduced lumen intensity.
 The Applicant would prepare a Lighting Plan for construction and operation of the Project.